dpacassi/UltimateDrupalReference/README.md

 - [State Machine](https://www.drupal.org/project/state_machine) - Provides code-driven workflow functionality.
 It's also being used in Drupal Commerce to define checkout workflows.
   - This blog post is very helpful to get started with State Machine: [Set up workflows with State machine on Drupal 8](https://www.flocondetoile.fr/blog/set-workflows-state-machine-drupal-8).
 - [TacJS](https://www.drupal.org/project/tacjs) - Comply to the European cookie law using tarteaucitron.js.
+- [Time Field Picker](https://www.drupal.org/project/time_picker) - Time Field Picker for Drupal 8 module provides a two field for displaying and submitting time and time-range for Drupal site.
+- [Trash](https://www.drupal.org/project/trash) - This module adds a trash bin for all content entities.
 - [Voting API](https://www.drupal.org/project/votingapi) - VotingAPI helps developers who want to use a standardized API and schema for storing, retrieving and tabulating votes for Drupal content.

 ### Developer tools